lizmat/raku-all-modules/github/gabrielash/perl6-zmq/README.md

 #### ZMQ Versions

 Current development is with ZeroMQ 4.2.
-Unfathomably, version 4 is installed on my system as libzmq.so.5.
-The NativeCall calls are therefore to v5.

 #### Portability

 Development is on linux/x64.
-Due to some pointer voodoo, it is likely the code will break on other architectures/OSes.
+Due to some pointer voodoo, it is possible the code will break on other architectures/OSes.
 This should not be too hard to fix, but it depends on other people trying it on other platforms.